-Nathanael Moyer's Obituary
+Nathanael Paul Moyer's Obituary

-Nathanael Paul Moyer was born in Mattoon, IL, on July 25, 1977, to Scott & Lynda Moyer.
-He passed away on April 20, 2026, in Springfield, IL.
+Nathanael Paul Moyer, 48, of Decatur, was born west of Charleston on July 25, 1977 to Scott and Lynda Moyer.
+On April 20, 2026, in Springfield, Illinois, Nathan passed into the loving arms of Jesus, our Savior.

-Everyone knew Nathan had a Big Heart!
-He often said, “My Dad is my Hero.” and dearly loved his own stepchildren: Dalton, Khrystien, Alyssa, Brandon, Derick, and Damien.
+Then everyone knows Nathan had a Big Heart!
+Several times he commented, “My Dad is my hero!
+Also, he dearly loved his own stepchildren: Dalton, Khrystian, Alyssa, Branden, Derick, and Damion.
+When his beloved Uncle Monty needed help, Nathan stepped up with his special love and care.
 Additionally, his dog Sampson had a very dear place in his heart.

-When his beloved uncle Monty needed help, Nathan stepped up with his special love and care.
-Even in dark times, and through many challenges, he always held on to hope.
-His desire was to be restored again to usefulness for God.
-He enjoyed listening to church services, especially when he could no longer attend.
-Near the end, he wanted to make sure all was well with his soul.
-Alone with his mom, he asked her to come hold his hand for prayer, after which he left a clear testimony that he believed he was forgiven, saved, and ready ‘if something happened’.
+Near the end, Nathan wanted to make sure all was well with his soul.
+Alone with his Mom, he asked her to come hold his hand for prayer, after which he left a clear testimony that he believed he was forgiven, saved, and ready, “if something happened.”
+Thank God for His goodness and for this testimony!

 What’s your fondest memory of Nathanael?